Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: undephased engine

 \subsection{Do the Eqs. (\ref{mqcqhw1})-(\ref{UppLo}) derived for the dephased engine hold for the undephased engine?}

 Let's ask the question about the validity of Eqs. (\ref{mqcqhw1})-(\ref{UppLo}) for the undephased engine.
-Already in Appendix \ref{lowerrr}, we proved that the RFs of $Q_{C}$ are still lower-bounded by $2/\langle \Sigma\rangle-1$; this is independent of the unitaries and the unital channels.

 Let's limit ourselves to the case when $V=U^{\dagger}$.
 Consider the unital channel in Sec. \ref{casestu}.
 In this case, one can prove that $\zeta_{c}=\theta_{c}$ and $\delta'=\zeta$; see Appendix \ref{rwqm}.
-Using these two facts, one can arrive at the next theorem. \begin{theorem} Consider the unital channel in Sec. \ref{casestu}.
+Using these two facts, one can arrive at the next theorem (see Appendix \ref{EERF}). \begin{theorem} Consider the unital channel in Sec. \ref{casestu}.
 When $\zeta_{c}=\theta_{c}$ and $\delta'=\zeta$, one can prove that the ratio of work $W$ and heat $Q_{M}$ fluctuations in the heat engine region satisfy,

 \end{theorem} This theorem shows that even when coherence is present, the fluctuations of heat $Q_{M}$ give an upper bound to the fluctuations of work.
-However, while in the case of the dephased engine, we have $\llangle W^{2}\rrangle_{c}/\llangle Q_{M}^{2}\rrangle_{c}<1$, in the case of the undephased engine we have $\langle W^{2}\rangle_{c}/\langle Q_{M}^{2}\rangle_{c}\leq1$ even in the heat engine region.
+However, while in the case of the dephased engine, we have $\llangle W^{2}\rrangle_{c}/\llangle Q_{M}^{2}\rrangle_{c}<1$, in the case of the undephased engine we have $\mathrm{Re}[\langle W^{2}\rangle_{c}]/\mathrm{Re}[\langle Q_{M}^{2}\rangle_{c}]\leq1$ even in the heat engine region.
 The fluctuations become equal when efficiency goes to 1.
-To show this, from Appendix \ref{rwqm} we have
+To show this, from Appendix \ref{EERF} we have

 Thus, we see that when work and heat $Q_{M}$ go to zero, their fluctuations become equal.
 Please note that similarly to the depahsed engine, Eq. (\ref{gth}) can still be $\geq0$ even in the accelerator region.
-On the other hand, in the heater region we have $\langle Q_{M}^{2}\rangle_{c}-\langle W^{2}\rangle_{c}\leq0$, since both $\langle W\rangle$ and $\langle Q_{M}\rangle$ are $\leq0$.
+On the other hand, in the heater region we have $\mathrm{Re}[\langle Q_{M}^{2}\rangle_{c}]-\mathrm{Re}[\langle W^{2}\rangle_{c}]\leq0$, since both $\langle W\rangle$ and $\langle Q_{M}\rangle$ are $\leq0$.

 Now let's go back to the difference between the RFs.
 When $V=U^{\dagger}$, in Appendix \ref{diffref} we compute the difference between the RFs of $W$ and $Q_{M}$ and between the RFs of $W$ and $Q_{C}$.
 Their expressions are